BK610/mark-iskarous-website/HANDOVER.md

    - `target` (optional): Set to `"_blank"` to open the link in a new tab (used for external links like the CV)

    The navigation bar is responsive and will automatically handle mobile views with a hamburger menu.

+### `npm` commands

+There are pre-configured `npm` commands that are used to interact with the code base.

+- `npm run dev` - This starts a development server, by default located at `localhost:4321`.
+This is used to run a local version of the site for development and testing.
+- `npm run build` - This generates a production-ready build of the project.
+This is what Vercel will run when pushing code to GitHub / Vercel, and can be run locally to ensure the project builds correctly beforehand.

 ### Deployment